Server configuration¶

 To support sign-in via email magic-links, you must currently provide additional configuration for authorized SMTP server.

-with an appropriate API key, after verifying ownership of the MAIL_DEFAULT_SENDER
+Third-party options with a free tier include resend, which can be configured to use an appropriate API key, after verifying ownership of the MAIL_DEFAULT_SENDER address via DNS (see resend for an example configuration).

-The email addresses that are allowed to sign up can be restricted by domain/subdomain using the EMAIL_DOMAIN_ALLOW_LIST
+The email addresses that are allowed to sign up can be restricted by domain/subdomain using the EMAIL_DOMAIN_ALLOW_LIST setting.

 Remote filesystems¶